prdpjngd/torgram_v2/README.md

-# Torgram v2
+# TORGRAM v2 - Torrent client on Cloud

-This v2 of torgram project, currently in development sable version will be released in few days. any query message me on pradeepjangid@pm.me
+This project is under-developmment......